-Among the 20 summer hotels that once dotted Branford's shore was the Sheldon House.
-It stood on the bluff between the Pine Orchard Club and Thimble Farms Road with a magnificent view of the Thimble Islands.
-The hotel was started as a boarding house by Jerry Sheldon and his wife Caty Lanphier of Branford.
-It became well known and was enlarged by their son Truman who ran the hotel until 1885.
-Truman's wife Almira was fondly called "Mother Sheldon" because of her hospitality and fine cooking.
+Among the 19 summer hotels that once dotted Branford's shore was the Sheldon House.

+It stood on the bluff between the Pine Orchard Club and Thimble Farms with a magnificent view of the Thimble Islands.
+Jerry Sheldon and his wife Caty Lanphier of Branford started the hotel as a boarding house.
+It became well known and was enlarged by their son, Truman, who ran the hotel until 1885.
+Truman's wife, Almira, was fondly called "Mother Sheldon" because of her hospitality and fine cooking.